 Decorated in Arts and Crafts style with a William Morris replica carpet, this wood-paneled room invites you to select a good book and a nice, hot drink, and settle into a cozy rocking chair by the copper-hooded fireplace.
 It helps if it’s raining or, better yet, snowing outside.
 Named for the founder of the town, Harvey Willis, and his descendants, the library offers books to read and displays of the works and memorabilia of Iowans and Iowa authors.

-Inside the dining room of the hotel is Harvey's at Hotel Pattee and the culinary director of the restaurant, Katie Martinez.
+Inside the dining room of the hotel is the Pattee Cafe.
 The restaurant's blend of upscale comfort food and flavor filled with personality is guaranteed to please.
-Within Harvey's is 3 distinct dining areas which aims to take you back to the era when the train was king.
+Within the Pattee Cafe is 3 distinct dining areas which aims to take you back to the era when the train was king.
 The Arrow Room, named for a Milwaukee passenger train, is a recreation of an early 20th Century railroad dining car, complete with coffered ceiling, wood paneling, and murals showing the countryside near Perry by Bouton artist Dennis Adams.
 The Challenger and Hiawatha Rooms, also named for Milwaukee trains, are designed in the Arts and Crafts style frequently found in depot restaurants and railroad hotel dining rooms.
 The Challenger Room is topped with murals of Perry’s railroad past by Iowa artist Doug Shelton.
 Landscapes in the Hiawatha Room by Iowa artist John Preston remind you of the panorama passengers viewed from the train that was Queen of the Rails.